tochman/slow_food_sinatra/README.md

 ### User Stories
 ```
 # As a Guest
-In order to see the menu,
+In order to order a dish,
 I should have a login credential to access the menu of the dishes.
 ```